Air Fryer Tater Tots – Crispy & Easy Recipe

 Step 1: Preheat the Air Fryer to 400°F

 Set your air fryer to 400°F (200°C) and let it preheat fully for 3–5 minutes before adding any tots.
 A fully preheated air fryer begins crisping the tot exterior on contact.
 A cold or lukewarm basket results in the tots steaming in their own moisture for the first several minutes — by the time heat builds up, the exterior has absorbed too much water vapor to achieve maximum crunch.
-The Preppy Kitchen’s extensive testing of tater tots confirmed that starting in a preheated basket is critical for the best results.
+Note: According to Consumer Reports (2025), some air fryer models register up to 67°F below their set temperature due to calibration variation, so if your tots are consistently underdone at 400°F, increase the set temperature by 10–15°F and rely on visual golden-brown color as your primary doneness indicator.

 Step 2: Load the Basket in a Single Layer